pingevt/drupalcamp_nj_2024_data_sync/data_syncing.md

 ![right](media/vert.jpg)

 ^
 What is Data syncing?
-(2 mins) [AI imagery]
+(2 mins)
-Bringing external data into your site for a specific purpose Maintains current Source of truth
-Maintaining 2 independent sources

 ^
-- It is NOT migration (explain the difference) Migration is changing the source of truth
+It is NOT migration (explain the difference)
+Migration is changing the source of truth
-Moving old source to new source
+Moving old source to new source, often modifying the data structure

 ^
 - Picky distinction, but I think important **detail** to keep in mind